- Featured in:

 - Problem-solving

-2 Teamwork and interpersonal skills
+2. Teamwork skills

 Most workplaces are not solo gigs.
 Even remote jobs require collaboration over email, video chat or shared documents.
 Showcasing interpersonal skills on resumes can help hiring managers decide if you’re a potential fit for an existing team.
-Consider adding soft skills demonstrating the following:

 - Teamwork